slcorp/RTView-ClearBlade/README.md

 	the data into the RTView data server, which was set up in the previous section.

-### Subscription, configuration and execution of the RTViewCloud Services
+## Import and view the prebuilt RTView-ClearBlade displays

-* In a browser, go to [RTViewCloud](http://rtviewcloud.sl.com/).
+* In a browser, go to [RTViewCloud](http://rtviewcloud.sl.

-* Click on Start Free Trial and follow the process to get your free trial account.

-* Log in to your RTViewCloud account.

-	Notice that you are automatically in your own private organization (e.g. JohnSPrivateOrg).

-### Connecting the displays to your local RTView data server

 * On the top menu, click on Data.